Event Recap

 Design isn’t just a layer you add at the end; it’s the engine that drives a startup from a "good idea" to a market leader.

-Whether you’re a founder navigating the "messy middle," a designer shaping the next big product, or a community builder fueled by the Raleigh tech surge, this evening is for you.
-We’re bringing together some of the brightest minds in the region to share the real-world stories behind their journeys, the hurdles they’ve cleared, and why design is the ultimate competitive advantage in today’s startup landscape.
+Whether you were a founder navigating the "messy middle," a designer shaping the next big product, or a community builder fueled by the Raleigh tech surge, that evening was designed for you.
+The event brought together some of the brightest minds in the region to share the real-world stories behind their journeys, the hurdles they had cleared, and why design served as the ultimate competitive advantage in the startup landscape.
+The schedule featured a panel discussion on design as a growth lever, followed by a mixer where drinks and light bites were provided for making new connections.

 About the Author